Aging & Health A to Z

 Most anxiety disorders can be treated with medications, psychotherapy (also known as “talk therapy”) or both.

 Remember: Just because one anti-anxiety drug doesn’t work for you doesn’t mean others won’t work.
 Once you’ve found a medication that does work, continue to take it as prescribed for as long as your healthcare provider recommends.
-If you stop as soon as your anxiety goes away, anxiety may return and you could become more anxious than you were before you started taking the medication.
+If you stop as soon as your anxiety goes away, the anxiety may return and you could become more anxious than you were before you started taking the medication.
 Some people need to take medication for anxiety for a long time.
-If your doctor thinks you no longer need a medication, he or she will tell you how to stop taking it so your body can adjust.
+If your provider thinks you no longer need a medication, he or she will tell you how to stop taking it so your body can adjust.